 - Join SKYPASS.

 - Feed them your flight numbers and book the ticket by paying for any taxes and fees.

 - If booking for a family member, you’ll be subject to rules and restrictions.
 To avoid this, you can make an account for each person and book each ticket individually.

 Here are some great redemptions you can make for both partner bookings and Korean Air bookings:

 - New York City (JFK) – Seoul-Incheon (ICN) – Taipei (TPE) one-way for 80,000 Korean Air miles and $82 in taxes and fees in Korean Air first class (stopover in Korea included)

 - San Francisco (SFO) – Taipei (TPE) round-trip for 155,000 Korean Air miles and $143 in taxes and fees in China Airlines business class

 Earning Korean Air Miles

 You can earn Korean Air miles by transferring Marriott Bonvoy points to SKYPASS.
-You’ll transfer at a 3:1 ratio and receive a bonus 5,000 Korean Air miles after each 60,000 Marriott point transfer.
-This means that if you transfer 60,000 Marriott points, you’ll end up with 25,000 Korean Air miles.
+You’ll transfer at a 3:1 ratio and receive a bonus of 5,000 Korean Air miles after each 60,000 Marriott Bonvoy point transfer.
+This means that if you transfer 60,000 Marriott Bonvoy points, you’ll end up with 25,000 Korean Air miles.